Privacy & cookies policy

 Certain of our advisers, suppliers and other service providers are based outside the UK so their processing of your personal data will involve a transfer of data outside the UK.

-Whenever we transfer your personal data out of the UK, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+Whenever we transfer your personal data out of the UK, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following circumstances applies:

-• We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data.
+• The country where the recipient is located has been deemed by the UK Secretary of State to provide an adequate level of protection for personal data.

 Please contact us for further information on the specific mechanism used by us when transferring your personal data out of the UK.